 Tallow, lard, coconut oil or any oil that is solid at room temperature will require an infusion method that keeps the oil liquid for the duration of the infusion.
 This is known as a *hot* oil infusion.
 A mini slow cooker with a “warm” setting or Instant Pot on the yogurt setting work well for hot oil infusions.
 The gentle heat speeds up the infusion process, and your oil will be done in days instead of weeks/months.

-Note that different crockpots heat settings have different ranges, and sometimes even “warm” is too hot on some of them.
+Note that “hot” is a bit misleading, since you are not aiming for hot here, only warm.
+Different crockpots heat settings have different ranges, and sometimes even “warm” is too hot on some of them.
 I suggest doing a test run using water and check to see how hot your warm setting *actually* gets.
 If it’s too hot, refer to the dimmer switch crockpot “hack” below.

 Once again, different herbalists have all sorts of different recommendations for how long the oil should be infused.
-8-12 hours or overnight is common.
+A day or two is pretty common.
 The Herbal Academy recommends 4-8 hours (or more).
 Richo Cech recommends a whole week for fresh herbs and two for dried.
 Be sure to crack the lid of the slow cooker to allow moisture from the fresh plant matter to evaporate during the infusion process.

 Whatever method you choose to follow, when the time is up, turn off the crockpot and allow the infused oil to cool slightly.
 When the temperature is comfortable to work with, use a fine mesh strainer or colander suspended over a glass bowl to separate the oil from the marc.
 Use the back of a spoon to the press the plant material and squeeze out as much of the precious infusion as possible.